muon-protocol/muon-node-js/README.md

 //3 run network on local node outside docker(npmi and clone...)

 //if user is gonna test its muon app its better to run network on docker if possible
-//todo running node in docker and outside docker( explain all commands with npm i )
+//running node in docker and outside docker( explain all commands with npm i )
 //if node is supposed to run on alice use docker
 //if node is run for develop use docker or node
 //network: local/alice